Step 1. Registration & Payment

 specialist, or doctorate) in special education or related field (e.g., Learning Disabilities,

 Reading Specialist, etc.) and an official transcript which documents coursework in testing

-and evaluation, curriculum and instruction, and an internship of substantial (100 or more
+and evaluation (achievement and IQ), curriculum and instruction, and an internship of substantial (100 or more

 hours) activities in educational assessment and intervention.

 2. State certification/licensure to practice educational assessment